intel/pfr-wilson-city/README.md

 ## License
 Unless otherwise identified in the header file, all source code (RTL, Nios C-code and unit test Cpp-code) are released under MIT license.

+## Support
+This reference design is provided as-is.
+Technical support for this design is provided based on consultation basis from https://community.intel.com  or from Intel Premier Support (IPS).
+Any customization or modification requests on the design will not be supported.

 ## Contributing